Donders-Institute/rdm-wiki/docs/6_Archiving/5_Publishing.rst

 However, you will have the option to determining the :bdg-warning:`access` restrictions on your :bdg-primary:`DSC` between 3 options:

 1. :bdg-info:`Open Access` - data is accessible to anyone, without credentials
-2. :bdg-info:`Open Access for Registered Users` - data is accessible to anyone who (a) has either an ORCID or SURFContext account and (b) has created an RDR account using their ORCID or SURFContext credentials
+2. :bdg-info:`Open Access for Registered Users` - data is accessible to anyone who (a) has either an ORCID or SURFcontext account, (b) has created an RDR account using their ORCID or SURFcontext credentials, and (c) agrees to the :bdg-warning:`access procedure` as set out by the collection manager.
-3. :bdg-info:`Restricted Access` - collection is viewable to anyone who (a) has either an ORCID or SURFContext account and (b) has created an RDR account using their ORCID or SURFContext credentials but access is given manually by the manager of the collection
+3. :bdg-info:`Restricted Access` - collection is viewable to anyone who (a) has either an ORCID or SURFcontext account, (b) has created an RDR account using their ORCID or SURFcontext credentials, and (c) is granted access by the manager of the collection after completing the :bdg-warning:`access procedure` as set out by the collection manager.

 State
 =====